Prevention of Heart Disease Starts in Childhood

 Some of the causes of adult heart disease that start in childhood and can be prevented are:

 Buildup of plaque (or fat deposits) in the arteries

 High blood pressure

 Although it’s true that heart disease risk can run in families, a healthy diet can help every child reduce heart disease risk.
-If heart disease does run in your child’s family, talk with your child’s health care provider about whether to have your child’s cholesterol and blood pressure measured regularly, in addition to watching weight.
+If heart disease does run in your family, talk with your child’s healthcare provider about whether to have his or her cholesterol and blood pressure measured regularly, in addition to watching weight.

 Healthy food, healthy hearts